St. Louis Stars (baseball): Championship years

 In 1924, the Stars improved to 42–34 and a fourth-place finish.
 The next year, they won the second-half title with a 38–12 record after only narrowly losing the first half (69–27 overall) but lost the playoff series to Bullet Rogan and the Kansas City Monarchs.
 When Taylor left to manage the Detroit Stars and Cleveland Elites in 1926, the Stars slumped to 49–30, good for third place overall, though Mule Suttles enjoyed a historic season at bat.
 According to John Holway's Complete Book of the Negro Leagues, he hit .498 and led the NNL in doubles (27), triples (21), and home runs (27, the all-time Negro league single-season record).
 He returned in 1927, and in 1928 the Stars took over the league, winning the first half going away, and compiling the best overall record (66–26).
 They defeated the Chicago American Giants, second-half winners (and Negro league world champions for two years running) in an exciting playoff series, 5 games to 4.

 The Stars continued their winning ways in 1929, but were just edged out in both halves of the season by the Kansas City Monarchs, despite Willie Wells's 27 home runs (tying Suttles's 1926 record).
 The following year they took their second NNL pennant, defeating the Detroit Stars in the playoff.
 In 1931, the Stars were awarded the pennant when the league disintegrated partway through the season.
 The club folded along with the league.

 Home fields

-The Giants originally played at Giants Park the first month and a half of the 1922 season, and occasionally played some games in the 1920s at three nearby parks: Vandeventer Lot II, Easton Street Park, and Market Street Park.
+The Giants originally played at Giants Park, and occasionally played some games in the 1920s at four nearby parks: Vandeventer Lot II, Easton Street Park, Market Street Park, and Handlan's Park.

-The Stars played in Stars Park, located at the southeast corner of Compton and Laclede avenues, which was the primary home baseball park of the Stars from 1922 to 1931.
-It was completed in mid-season 1922 as one of the few ballparks built expressly for the Negro leagues.
+After the Giants were re-named the Stars, they continued to use Handlan's Park as their home field until their new ball park was completed.
+Stars Park, located at the southeast corner of Compton and Laclede avenues, was completed in July 1922 and was the primary home baseball park of the Stars from 1922 to 1931.
 It had a capacity of 10,000 people.
+It was one of the few ballparks built expressly for the Negro leagues.
 The park became famous for its 269-foot left field wall, built to accommodate a trolley car barn.
 Despite special rules that in some seasons counted home runs hit over the car barn as ground-rule doubles, the park proved very friendly to power hitters over the years.